Infrastructure

 Teams usually get LiteLLM wrong when they treat a unified API as unified behavior:

-- Treating model aliases as stable contracts; provider defaults, context limits, and tool-call formats can still differ.
+• Treating model aliases as stable contracts; provider defaults, context limits, and tool calling formats can still differ across GPT-5.x, Claude Opus 4.7, Gemini 3.x, and Llama 4 endpoints.

-- Retrying safety or schema failures through another provider instead of blocking, repairing, or evaluating the output.
+• Retrying safety or schema failures through another provider instead of blocking, repairing, or evaluating the output through a pre-guardrail policy.

-- Tracking spend by request count instead of cost per successful trace after retries, fallbacks, and long completions.
+• Tracking spend by request count instead of inference cost per successful trace after retries, fallbacks, and long completions.

 Frequently Asked Questions